Originally published on July 24, 2019. Updated on December 23, 2021

 - Brown – Are you a holistic mental health clinic?
 If so, you may want to consider brown in your logo.
 Brown communicates earth, wholesomeness, and the outdoors.

 You will not be choosing just one color for your brand.
 You need a couple of colors and shades to create contrast and variety in your logo, website design, and other future design projects.
 Here’s an example of a strong color palette from Alaska Orthopedic Specialists.

 Match Typography with the Brand Message You Want to Convey

-There is one final step in the creation of your logo, and that is to find the right typeface for your name (and tagline if you have one!).
+There is one final step in the creation of your logo, and that is to find the right typeface for your name.

 Maybe you have seen this popular meme on Reddit before: